psshah/AndroidTwitterClient/README.md

 - User can refresh tweets timeline by pulling down to refresh
 - User can tap a tweet to display a "detailed" view of that tweet
 - Changed the theme to look 'twitter' like.
+- Robust error handling
+- Persist data in SQLite db, and load data from this database when offline.
+- Embed images in timeline and detailed view.

 Notes:
 - Currently, app uses the naive approach of reloading all tweets when user tries pull-to-refrehs